Anonymous bank accounts. Swiss numbered accounts. Secret bank accounts. They all mean the same thing.

 Anonymous bank accounts are no longer possible because banks have CDD, KYC, AML rules that require them to verify the identity of the ultimate beneficial owner (UBO).

-In addition, automatic information exchange agreements now require banks to report your account information directly to tax authorities in your home country.
+In addition, automatic exchange of information (AEOI) agreements now require banks to report your account information directly to tax authorities in your home country.

 Some people still think it’s a great idea to try and open anonymous bank accounts.
 So they have a third party set up bank accounts for them.
 The third party is the signatory and the perceived owner of the account.
 But another person is the actual owner and uses the account from behind the scenes.

-In The Wolf of Wall Street, the main character, Jordon Belfort, is advised by a Swiss banker to open numbered accounts in another person’s name.
-This way the account isn’t in his name and can’t be seized by the US government.
-He decides to have his wife’s aunt, a non-US citizen, open numbered accounts for him.
-He then accesses the funds with a nameless Visa or Amex card tied to the account.
+In The Wolf of Wall Street, the main character, Jordon Belfort, is advised by a Swiss banker to open a bank account in another person’s name.
+This way the account isn’t in his name and (theoretically) couldn’t be seized by the US government, rendering his money anonymous.
+He decides to have his wife’s aunt, a non-USA citizen, open numbered accounts for him.
+He then accesses the funds with a nameless international debit card, Visa, or Amex card tied to the account.